Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 ```sh
 docker-compose up -d querier
 ```
-Then log in to the Grafana web UI through http://localhost:3000/.
+Then log in to the Grafana web UI through http://localhost:3000/ or your host machine's IP address.
 The initial username and password are both `admin`.
 Click the **Connections** on the left side of the main page and select "Data Sources" to configure Grafana data sources.
-Enter the ip and port of the Query service in URL with `http://[Query service IP]:9090`.
+Enter the ip and port of the Query service in URL with `http://[Query service IP]:9091`.
 <img src="../../images/metric_grafana_datasource_query.png" alt="Alt Text" width="680" >

 Follow the same instruction as [Import Dashboard](../README.md#import-dashboard) to import the dashboard.